History of the Fire Hall Project

 The Fire Hall Facilities Steering Committee (“the Committee”) has been working on this critical infrastructure challenge since 2001, after a seismic study found the current facility to be at risk of collapse.

 The process since then has been long, complex and thorough, and the Committee has persevered through changing Councils with largely a consistent membership.
 Considerable research and expert opinions have been amassed and carefully considered, with outstanding dedication of team members along the way.

-Now, in 2017, an important milestone has been achieved: Council’s decision to locate a new Fire Hall and Emergency Operations Centre on Miller Road (Lot 3 of the Community Lands).
+In 2017 an important milestone was achieved: Council’s decision to locate a new Fire Hall and Emergency Operations Centre on Miller Road (Lot 3 of the Community Lands).

 Prior to selecting the Lot 3 site, the Committee looked at possible locations within the Community Lands, which are the three parcels of municipally-owned land purchased from Metro Vancouver.
 No other development has yet taken place on these lands.

 The Committee first reviewed potential sites on both Lots 1 and 2, but ultimately rejected these.
 Steeply sloped Lot 1 required prohibitively expensive site preparation, and a Lot 2 location would have meant buying additional land for road access and building a new road—again, at considerable cost.

 Lot 3 on Miller Road offers a flat site with ready access, needing only minimal preparation.
 As well, it is near to both Ambulance and RCMP stations, for easier collaboration among first responders.
 The identified portion at the north end, has the best sightlines for safe movement of fire apparatus on and off busy Miller Road.